Resources for Clergy

 - Online support for professionals in spiritual care

 Talking about difficult topics

 Even those with significant training can find it awkward to speak about sensitive subjects such as death and dying.
 Emotions are raw, and when there are no answers-or no easy answers-we professionals often feel lacking in our ability to respond.

 Fortunately, there are resources available to help us learn how to graciously discuss difficult topics.

 ADEC offers an annual conference that gives up to 12 CEUs as approved by the Association of Social Work Boards.
 Check with your state board to determine if these credit can be applied for your license renewal.

 Developed by the Institute for Healthcare Communication, this is a VHS video tape or slide-supported inservice kit to develop skills for discussing difficult topics such as advance care planning, shifting the focus of treatment to palliative care, death notification and grief, managing anger and mistrust, and resolving conflicts arising from cultural differences.
 The kit can be purchased in full, or the workbook can be purchased separately.

-These 4-week online classes are offered through Mount Ida College in conjunction with the National Hospice and Palliative Care Organization.
+These 4-week online classes are offered through Mount Ida College specifically for busy professionals.

 Spirituality at life's end

 "Illness is both soul-shaking and soul-evoking for the patient and for all others for whom the patient matters.
 We lose an innocence, we know vulnerability, we are no longer who we were before this event, and we will never be the same." - Dr. Jean Shinoda Bolen, author Close to the Bone: Life-Threatening Illness and the Search for Meaning